BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ### Initialize SDK (registers install/open events)

 Called when app first initializes a session.
-Please add these lines to the splash view controller that will be seen on app install.
+Please add these lines to the splash view controller that will be seen on app install. **NOTE** please email alex@branchmetrics.io for an app ID.

 Also, if you want to track open events from the links, you can add these lines before view did load.